-- Diagnostic Laboratories Workers in diagnostic laboratories provide medical testing services for larger medical outfits such as hospitals.
-Some labs provide service directly to an individual patient.
-Medical diagnosis is a very specialized field in which workers use the newest technologies to perform blood analysis, take X-rays, or conduct other important tests.
-Diagnostic laboratories perform a vital medical service but employ the smallest number of workers in the health services industry.
+Workers in diagnostic laboratories perform medical testing services for larger medical outfits such as hospitals, or sometimes directly to an individual patient.
+Medical diagnosis is a very specialized field in which workers use technology to perform blood analysis, take X-rays, or conduct other important tests.
 Many professionals in the diagnostic laboratory segment of the health services industry have specific training as X-ray technicians or medical equipment preparers.

 Salary Expectations for Careers in Health Services

 Health services salaries depend upon the size, location, and mission of the employee's health care establishment.
-The particular service provided by the worker will also affect earnings.
 Health services providers who work in major hospitals, for instance, usually earn more than professionals working at a residential care facility or as a home healthcare provider.
 Earnings for hospital staff are typically higher because hospitals generally require their employees to have higher levels of training and education.
 The average annual salary for most hospital workers is usually greater if the hospital is large.

 Health services establishments that must be continually staffed, such as residential care facilities and hospitals, often offer their employees premiums for overtime, weekend, and holiday work, and hours spent on call.
 Many health services establishments offer tuition reimbursement to encourage employees to receive more education in the field.